 aie: Absolutely.
 All four of us have our quirks.
 Kazu may seem composed and calm, but trust me he’s far, far from it (laughs).
 Perhaps that’s what adds to the charm.

-Mako: He doesn’t easily get angry or upset; he’s just naturally entertaining.
+Maco: He doesn’t easily get angry or upset; he’s just naturally entertaining.

 aie: It’s quite amusing, isn’t it?

-—— You have my undivided attention!
+——You have my undivided attention!
 Tell me more.
 Can you share a story?

 aie: Oh, I can’t divulge those (laughs).
 Let’s say, we are all c-r-a-z-y.
 They’re all tales I can’t tell.
 And those stories shouldn’t be written about (laughs).
 Crazy, crazy (looks at Mako)

-Mako: Better not (laughs)…
+Maco: Better not (laughs)…

 ——OK… Well then, any goals or wishes for deadman?